youyanggu/covid19_projections/r_values/README.md

 ## Notes

 * Please note that this is merely an estimate based on the data.
 The true R values can vary widely, even day-to-day.
-* For example, California has a lower-than-expected R0 partly because there is a significant time lag in their deaths reporting.
+* Because these estimates are generated from daily death reports, they are highly sensitive to how deaths are being reported by each state/country.
+For example, California has a lower-than-expected R0 partly because there is a significant time lag in their deaths reporting.
 While this does not significantly affect our projections (assuming the lag is consistent), it will result in a lower R estimate than the true value.
 * Our post-mitigation R estimates may not accurately reflect the true situation for regions where no mitigation was applied, such as in Sweden and Brazil.